acblackford/wedgj/README.txt

 Any questions or suggestions should be directed to Andrew Blackford at acb0068@uah.edu .

 Written by Andrew Blackford
-Atmopsheric and Earth Science Department
+Atmospheric and Earth Science Department
 University of Alabama in Huntsville, June 2023

 Required modules for complete functionality are: